2026 How Fast Can You Get a Gifted Education Degree Online?

 Are there accelerated Gifted Education online programs?

-• Emporia State University (ESU) - Offers a Master of Science in Special Education focused on Gifted, Talented, and Creative learners.
-The program is CAEP-accredited and features 7-week courses totaling 30 credit hours.
-Coursework covers identifying, instructing, and assessing gifted students with classes such as "Characteristics of the Gifted" and "Creative Teaching and Learning."
+• Emporia State University (ESU): Offers a Master of Science in Special Education focused on Gifted, Talented, and Creative learners.
+The program is CAEP-accredited and uses 7-week courses totaling 30 credit hours.
+Coursework covers identifying, instructing, and assessing gifted students, with classes such as "Characteristics of the Gifted" and "Creative Teaching and Learning."

-• Texas State University - Provides a Master of Education in Elementary Education emphasizing Teaching and Transforming Advanced and Gifted Education.
-This fully online accelerated program highlights practical impact and leadership strategies for talent development in gifted education, though specific accreditation details are not listed.
+• Texas State University: Provides a Master of Education in Elementary Education emphasizing Teaching and Transforming Advanced and Gifted Education.
+This fully online accelerated program focuses on practical impact and leadership strategies for talent development in gifted education, though specific accreditation details are not listed.

-• Cleveland State University - Offers a Gifted Endorsement requiring 15 credits, which can be completed via a Fast Track option over several semesters.
-Designed for certified teachers, coursework includes "Introduction to Gifted Education," curriculum development, and a practicum in Gifted and Talented Education.
+• Cleveland State University: Offers a Gifted Endorsement requiring 15 credits, which can be completed through a Fast Track option over several semesters.
+Designed for certified teachers, the curriculum includes "Introduction to Gifted Education," curriculum development, and a practicum in Gifted and Talented Education.

 How do accelerated Gifted Education online programs compare with traditional ones?

-• Pacing: Accelerated programs condense coursework into shorter terms, often as brief as 7 or 8 weeks per class, allowing motivated students to finish a master's degree in about 12 months versus the typical two years in traditional programs.
+• Pacing: Accelerated programs compress coursework into shorter terms, often as brief as 7 or 8 weeks per class.
+A motivated full-time student may finish a master’s degree in about 12 months, while a traditional format may take closer to the typical two years.

 Will competency-based online programs in Gifted Education affect completion time?